-I am a PhD student in the field of human-computer interaction based in Denmark.
+I am a Postdoc in the field of human-computer interaction based in Denmark.
 My research focuses on computational media as a possible future of software.

 I am a computer scientist in the field of human-computer interaction (HCI).
 I obtained both my bachelor’s and master’s degrees at the University of Konstanz in Germany.
 During my master’s degree, I started working as a research assistant for the HCI group in Konstanz.
 During that time, I was able to partake in several HCI-related projects—both for course work and research.

-Currently, I am a PhD student in the department of computer science at Aarhus University in Denmark.
-I am under the supervision of Susanne Bødker and Clemens Klokmose.
-My current PhD research focuses on computational media as a possible future of software.
+Currently, I am a Postdoc in the department of computer science at Aarhus University in Denmark.
+I did my PhD under the supervision of Susanne Bødker and Clemens Klokmose.
+My current research focuses on computational media as a possible future of software.

 In thinking about software, we often think about monolithic applications on specific devices: We use our laptop to write text in Microsoft Word or edit photos in Adobe Photoshop, use our tablet with pen input to read and annotate documents in Adobe Acrobat Reader, and use our phones to chat in WhatsApp on the go.